rmp135/sql-ts/docs/README.md

               "nullable": false, // Whether the column is nullable.
               "optional": true, // Whether the column is optional for insertion (has a default value).
               "isEnum": false, // Whether the column is an enum type (currently only Postgres).
-              "isPrimaryKey": true // Whether the column is a primary key.
+              "isPrimaryKey": true, // Whether the column is a primary key.
-              "comment": "a comment" // A column comment (see Comments below).
+              "comment": "a comment", // A column comment (see Comments above).
+              "defaultValue": "'default'" // The raw default value of the column, or null (see Default Values above).
             }
           ]
         }